Artemis6425/LethalTracker/README.md

 ## Known issues

 - Using this program on a 4k monitor causes the scaling to be completely messed up.
-1080p and 1440p monitors are just fine though.
+1080p and 1440p monitors *should* be fine, with few exceptions
 - My code is fairly messy, but I've never made something like this before so just pretend its ok!

 ## Future ideas